Adam Starr

 Some of Adam’s representative IP casework includes:

 • Opal Labs Inc. v.
-Sprinklr, Inc. (Oregon federal court): Trial counsel for plaintiff Opal Labs, Inc. in the largest trade secret jury trial in Oregon history.
+Sprinklr, Inc. (Oregon federal court): Trial counsel for plaintiff Opal Labs Inc. in one of the largest trade secret jury trials in Oregon history.
 The dispute involved allegations of software theft and espionage by Opal’s competitor.
 After a multi-week trial, the jury returned unanimous verdicts for misappropriation of trade secrets and breach of the parties’ confidentiality agreements.
 (See article here.)
 On the eve of a second trial, Sprinklr paid a large, eight-figure settlement to Opal.

 • California Expanded Metal Products Co. v.
 Clarkwestern Dietrich Building Systems, and James Klein (California federal court): Represented James Klein, the inventor of the FireStick and BlazeFrame, a revolutionary fire-stopping technology used in the construction industry, in a case involving breach of a patent license agreement, business torts, and a dispute over the ownership of his inventions.